bolt/base-widget/README.md

    template.
 For the backend there are a number of pre-defined positions, but for the frontend this depends on where the theme's author has provided `{{ widget() }}` areas.
- - `type`: Use this to specify a widget for 'backend'.
+ - `zone`: Use this to specify a widget for 'backend'.
 If you omit this option, it'll be inserted in the 'frontend' by default.
  - `record`: Specify If the `content` option is also used, it will be used as a fallback for the values of `{{ record }} `